balena-io/debugging-masterclass/README.md

 * Check `chronyd.service` to see when it last updated
 * Ensure that DNS is working (again a `curl` to the API endpoint will show if name resolution is working or not)
+* Ensure that the registry endpoint is not blocked.
+This will exhibit as the Supervisor being unable to instruct balenaEngine to pull an application's service images.
+A manual attempt at `balena pull <imageDetails>` should allow you to see whether any connection is made, or whether it timeouts/ disconnects.

-#### 5.4.1 Deep Packet Inspection
+#### 6.4.1 Deep Packet Inspection

 Some firewalls and routers implement further restrictions on traffic, namely that of Deep Packet Inspection (DPI).
-This is a system where all (or sometimes select) select network packets have their headers and payload inspected to ensure there is nothing contained which should not be allowed in/our of the network.
-Obviously, this raises several issues of their own.
+This is a system where all (or sometimes select) network packets have their headers and payload inspected to ensure there is nothing contained which should not be allowed in/out of the network.
+This raises several issues of their own.
 Whilst 'clear' traffic (such as HTTP, `telnet`, FTP, etc.) is easy to inspect due to their unencrypted nature, when it comes to SSL based traffic (including HTTPS and VPN), this becomes impossible without either the keys that were used to initiate connections or by terminating the traffic at the DPI firewall/router itself.

 Because of this, most DPI networks operate by acting as a proxy for traffic.
 That is, any node on the network makes connections as normal, but the